tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 IPv4 or via {{?RFC8201}} for IPv6.
 In particular:

-- Where allowed by the underlying transport protocol, the upper layer protocol SHOULD be allowed to set the state of the DF bit (in IPv4) or prohibit local fragmentation (in IPv6).
+- Where allowed by the underlying transport protocol, the upper layer protocol SHOULD be allowed to set the state of the Don't Fragment (DF) bit (in IPv4) or prohibit local fragmentation (in IPv6).

 - If the underlying transport protocol allows the application to